Techcyte/devkit/docs/guides/container-hosting-service/index.md

-# Techcyte: External Container Service
+# Techcyte: Container Hosting Service

 ## I. Introduction

-The External Container Service (ECS) is a standalone product designed to provide GPU-based batch processing for Techcyte users.
+The Container Hosting Service (CHS) is a standalone product designed to provide GPU-based batch processing for Techcyte users.
 Using their existing Docker tools, users can easily upload their container image to Techcyte and configure them as custom classifiers on the Techcyte platform.

 ## II.
 Prerequisites

 In order to use the ECS you'll need:

 1. A Techcyte account with appropriate permission (Lab Admin or Lab User)
-2. The experimental company "External Container Service" feature flag turned on
+2. The "Container Hosting Service" feature flag turned on

 ## III.
 Step-by-Step Instructions